Bentley Kassal: Later career

 He was a Traphagen Distinguished Alumni Speaker at Harvard Law School on three occasions.
 He delivered a talk about his career and 70 years of changes in the practice of law at Oxford University Faculty of Law on May 13, 2010.
 He and his wife were special guests at the Dinner for Legal Academics on May 11, 2010, at the Inner Temple of the Inns of Court in London.

 On May 29, 2010, at Cambridge, the 1940 Harvard undefeated Eastern Rugby League championship team was honored by the Harvard Rugby Football Club.
-Kassel's 1940 football jersey is on permanent exhibition at the Harvard Club in New York.
+Kassel's 1940 football jersey is on permanent exhibition at the Harvard Club in New York City.
 On May 20, 2010, he photographed the Jewish cemetery in Oxford and obtained historical data for the Jewish Heritage Research Center regarding the flooding destruction of three synagogues in Bath, England in 1938.
 On January 9, 2009, the New York City Bar Association presented as its bi-annual program, "Twentieth Century Traveler: The Life and Perilous Times of the Hon.
 Bentley Kassal."

 He testified as an expert witness on New York law pertaining to pre-nuptial agreements in London at the High Court of Justice in 2003. he acted as a neutral arbitrator, appointed by Movie Fone, in the A.A.A. arbitration Ticketmaster v.
 Movie Fone, in 1996.
 He was a member of the London Court of International Arbitrators (2005) and was a lecturer at NITA programs (2005).

 Pro bono photographer

 Kassel has undertaken 81 photographic missions throughout the world, covering 158 countries.
 The New York State Bar Association Journal featured an article about an exhibition of Kassal's photographs.
 On April 12, 2010, he took photographs at the Statesville, North Carolina Synagogue for the Jewish Heritage Research Center (Syracuse University).

-He has taken photographs for 17 charities, including Save the Children, World Monuments Fund, Human Rights Watch, the Asia Society, UNICEF, the International Survey of Jewish Monuments, the Coalition for Soviet Jewry, and United Jewish Appeal.
+He has taken photographs for 17 charities, including Save the Children, UNICEF, World Monuments Fund, Human Rights Watch, the Asia Society, the International Survey of Jewish Monuments, the Coalition for Soviet Jewry, and United Jewish Appeal.

 His photos have appeared on numerous occasions in the media.
 His photo for Save the Children remained on its poster for more than ten years.
 He has also exhibited at the City Bar Association and several court houses.
 In June 2009, at the age of 92, he took photos of three synagogues at Nice, Carpentras and Cavallion in France and three synagogues in North and South Carolina.
 He has had a special photo exhibit at the Save the Children headquarters, "Beyond the Bench."
 In January 2000, the Association of the Bar of the City of New York presented an exhibition of Kassal's photography.
 His photograph of the original Buddha Statue is featured in the "Vanishing Histories" published by the World Monuments Fund.

 On September 11, 2001, from the 48th floor of Skadden's Times Square office, he photographed the second plane crash within minutes after the incident and, took more photos at the scene two days later.